shandfield/shelby-handfield-portfolio/README.md

 # shelby-handfield-portfolio
-Creating a working porfolio about myself, Shelby.
-This is a living article as I am making edits, updates and creations that will be added to this.
+Creating a working portfolio about myself, Shelby.
+This is a living article that will showcase my strengths.
+I have created a index, contact, and portfolio section.
+These all connect via buttons.
+There is also a style.css to assist with giving the portfolio the styling that I want.
+Link to deployed site: https://shandfield.github.io/shelby-handfield-portfolio/.